Clinton National Bank

 Clinton, Iowa · FDIC Cert #4439

-Clinton National Bank is an FDIC-insured bank (Certificate #4439) with $398M in total assets and $348M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Clinton, Iowa, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 5.18%.
-BankHealthData assigns a composite Health Grade of F (27/100).
+This is the FDIC profile for Clinton National Bank, an FDIC-insured bank (Certificate #4439) with $398M in total assets and $348M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Clinton, Iowa, the bank maintains a Tier 1 capital ratio of 12.04% (Well-Capitalized) and a nonperforming loan ratio of 5.18%.
+BankHealthData assigns a composite Health Grade of C (54/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Clinton National Bank (FDIC cert 4439) is a community bank — $398M in total assets, $348M in deposits, serving the Clinton, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 12.04% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality shows stress: non-performing loan ratio of 5.18% is well above the peer median and signals significant credit-quality challenges.
 Banks in this range typically face heightened regulatory monitoring.
 Liquidity is very high: 42.2% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.